Do Insects Have Blood?

 Do insects have hearts?

 Since the hemolymph needs to be pumped around the body, insects do have hearts.
-These are very different to the hearts of vertebrate animals, but they perform the same function in their circulatory system.
+These are very different from the hearts of vertebrate animals, but they perform the same function in their circulatory system.
 This structure acts as a pumping mechanism in the body of the insect.

 The hemolymph is pumped from the back to the front and sides of the body through the dorsal tube or vessel.
 This dorsal tube or vessel consists of various valves that have openings through which hemolymph flows.
-The entire body of the insect is irrigated with hemolymph, including the antennae, wings and legs.
+The entire body of the insect is irrigated with hemolymph, including the antennae, wings, and legs.
 As with blood in vertebrate animals, this fluid returns to the abdomen area to go back and start the journey again.

 There is an important transport function of hemolymph in insects.
 Various nutrients and hormones circulate through it.
 It is made up of cells known as hemocytes, which are involved in the immune response in the insect.
 They engulf invading microorganisms and participate in the coagulation and healing process when there are wounds and in the metabolism of nutrients.

 Hemolymph is also part of the process of transporting metabolic waste produced in the insect.
 This is carried to structures called Malpighian tubules, through which excretion occurs in the animal.
 In this way, the circulatory system and digestive systems are combined more closely than in vertebrates.
+Recent studies suggest that hemolymph can also play a role in thermoregulation, helping insects adapt to varying environmental temperatures.

 What color is insect blood?